simion/sublime-slack-integration/README.md

 Sublime Text 3 slack.com integration plugin
 =========================

 A Sublime Text 3 plugin which integrates http://slack.com services.
+Currently the plugin is maintained but not developed, since I stopped using Sublime Text. if you want to contribute, I will analyze your pull request and make a release if everything is ok.

 ### Installation
 Search for "Slack" package in Sublime Package Control